Stages of court proceedings in care and protection cases

 Generally there are two Care Circle meetings for each matter.
 All participants are provided with a summary of the case which outlines the relevant issues pertaining to the young person and their parents.
 A discussion is held, which the Magistrate summarises.
 Community members then make recommendations.

-After the Care Circle, FACS prepares a care plan taking into account those recommendations.
+After the Care Circle, DCJ prepares a care plan taking into account those recommendations.

-At the second Care Circle, the FACS manager casework:
+At the second Care Circle, the DCJ manager casework:

 - presents the care plan